rnabioco/valr/cran-comments.md

   sub-directories of 1Mb or more:
     libs   9.7Mb

-  This package uses Rcpp which creates a large shared library on linux.
+  This package uses Rcpp, which creates a large shared library on linux.
-  This note is not present on OS X.
+  This note is not present on OS X or windows.

 * This is a new release.